 CBP Costs.
 The state would experience increased costs for the operation of the CBP.
 Depending on decisions by the Governor and the Legislature, these costs could total in the hundreds of millions of dollars annually.
-For instance, for every 1,000 uniformed officers, we estimate that it would cost almost \$200 million annually to support CBP.
+For instance, for every 1,000 uniformed officers, we estimate that it would cost \$150 million to \$200 million annually to support CBP.
 There likely would also be one-time start-up costs to recruit and train officers, set up offices, and purchase equipment and vehicles.
 These one-time costs could total in the tens of millions of dollars.

 Other State and Local Costs.
 We estimate that state and local law enforcement agencies would also experience additional costs to incarcerate detainees until they are transferred to federal authorities.
 The amount of these costs is unknown and would depend on several factors, including the number of detainees incarcerated and the length of time they are held in state and local facilities.
-The measure requires the CBP commissioner to seek reimbursements from the federal government for these costs.
-These reimbursements could potentially offset some or all of these costs.
+The measure requires the CBP commissioner to seek reimbursements from the federal government to offset some or all of these costs.
+It is unknown, however, to what extent the federal government would provide such reimbursements.